 This highly decorative knife would make a great statement addition to any knife collection, but also boasts exceptional practicality for survival use and defense.
 Designed at created by Schrade, the most noticeable feature of the Viper 3 is the uniquely designed handle, which provides a much more intricate design that many similar double spear-point automatic knives on the market.

 As well as an enhanced design, the Viper 3 also comes with many popular features, including a window breaker tip and essential safety locking mechanism.
 The stainless-steel blade and aluminum handle are strong, with the blade being easily released via the mechanism on the side of the handle.
 For convenience, the Viper 3 by Schrade also comes with a pocket clip for deep carrying.
 This is a top choice for a knife that performs well, but also looks interesting with an appealing handle design.
+If you are a knife lover, make sure you check our pocket knives guide as well.

 Double spear-point blade